hashgraph/did-method/did-method-specification.md

 - `topicID` - equal to the ID of appnet's DID topic
 - `message` - a JSON DID message described above with `didOperation` set to `create`

-Appnet members subscribed to this DID topic shall store the DID document in their local upon receiving this message from a mirror.
+Appnet members subscribed to this DID topic shall store the DID document in their local storage upon receiving this message from a mirror.

 ### Read
 Read, or DID resolution, does not occur via HCS messages but rather directly against a computer that has persisted the DID Document.